-Home ownership.
-As prices have increased there has been a steady decline in the home ownership rate, as shown in Figure 2 (left panel).
-In 1994, 71.4% of households owned or were in the process of purchasing a home.
-By 2017, this percentage had fallen to 66.2%.
-The right panel of Figure 2 reproduces a figure provided by the Australian Institute of Health and Welfare that describes how home ownership evolves as individuals age for different birth cohorts.10 Over time, home ownership rates for younger households have decreased significantly as they have found it increasingly difficult to purchase a home.
+Health and Welfare that describes how home ownership evolves as individuals age for different birth cohorts.10 Over time, home ownership rates for younger households have decreased significantly as they have found it increasingly difficult to purchase a home.
 This could reflect that higher house prices and stamp duty burden raise the upfront cost of purchasing a home.
 As such, it takes longer to save the downpayment required to become a homeowner.

-Household mobility.
-We report two measures of mobility that reflect the dynamism of the housing market.
+Household mobility We report two measures of mobility that reflect the dynamism of the housing market.
 The first is the housing turnover rate, defined as the number of property sales relative to the total number of dwellings.
 Leal et al. (2017) report the turnover rate has declined from 8% in the early 2000s to 5% in 2016.
-Our second measure, following time.
-For further discussion on Australian housing market trends, see Cho, Li, and Uren (2021) and RBA (2021).
+Our second measure, following Bachmann and Cooper (2014), evaluates household mobility by studying transition rates.
+We use the HILDA survey to divide moving households into four different categories: (1) owner-to-owner (O2O); (2) renter-to-owner (R2O); (3) owner-to-renter (O2R); (4) renter-to-renter (R2R).
+The O2O and O2R transition rates in a particular year are calculated as the total O2O and O2R transitions divided by the number of homeowners in the previous year.
+The R2O and R2R transition rates are defined analogously.11